 WHAT WE ARE...

 South Mountain Creamery is Maryland's first on-site dairy processing plant that delivers all-natural and farm fresh products to your doorstep!
-We have been in the delivery business since 2001 and like to think we are the return of the milkman!
-We deliver to over 8,000 customers weekly and have a radius that includes DC, Baltimore, Arlington, and many other areas in the four state region!
+We have been in the delivery business since 2001 are the return of the milkman.
+We deliver to 8,500 customers weekly and have a radius that includes DC, Baltimore, Arlington, and many other areas in the four state region!
 We also have a store on our farm that sells our products to those local customers that don't have our delivery service......yet!

 Some of our products include, but are not limited to: